dotdash32/IITC/Tool_Setup/readme.md

     ],
     ```

-4. Double check everything is working by looking at the FileSync output from the VSCode termainl
+4. Double check everything is working by looking at the FileSync output from the VSCode terminal